rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 ---

 ## Normalize Files (if needed)
 *This step may take place in either BitCurator/Ubuntu or Windows, depending on the material being normalized and the method chosen.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*
+See [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*

 The instructions below work best for text and image files.
 They may be applied to all files in a collection or a subset.